mapbox/mapbox-gl-native/platform/ios/docs/guides/Data-Driven Styling.md

 ### Exponential

-`MGLInterpolationModelExponential` combined with any `MGLStyleFunctionOptionInterpolationBase` greater than `0`, you can interpolate between values exponentially, create an accelerated ramp effect.
+By combining `MGLInterpolationModeExponential` with an `MGLStyleFunctionOptionInterpolationBase` greater than `0` (other than `1`), you can interpolate between values exponentially, create an accelerated ramp effect.

 Here’s a visualization from Mapbox Studio (see [Working with Mapbox Studio](working-with-mapbox-studio.html)) comparing interpolation base values of `1.5` and `0.5` based on zoom.